Richard James Cross: Early life

 Cross was born in Liverpool, England, on November 3, 1845.
 He was the son of William Cross (1809–1862), an English financier with J & A Dennistoun, and Anna Chalmers (née Wood) Cross (1812–1878), his Scottish-born wife.
 His brother, John Walter Cross, a commission agent, was the husband of the English novelist Mary Anne (née Evans) Cross, known by her pen name George Eliot, having married her a few months before her death in 1880.

 He was educated at Marlborough College in Marlborough, Wiltshire, England.

 Career

-After his move to America following his graduation from College, he began working as railroad official, first in New Orleans then in New York.
+After his move to America following his graduation from college, Cross began working as railroad official, first in New Orleans then in New York.
 His uncle, William Wood, worked in New York at Dennistoun, Wood & Co.

 Cross later became a member of the New York banking firm of Morton, Bliss & Co., led by former New York Governor Levi P. Morton, from 1878 until his retirement in 1899.
 He also served as a director of the Manhattan Trust Co., U.S. Lloyds, Commercial Union Assurance Co., Palatine Insurance Co., Atlas Insurance Co., and the Caledonian Insurance Co.